 A stopwatch counts impatiently as a handful of teachers and administrators huddle in a side room at St. Helens High School.
-Every minute counts as the clock inches its way closer to 8AM – the start of regular school hours and the end of this Freshman Success meeting.
+Every minute counts as the clock inches its way closer to 8AM – the start of regular school hours and the end of this Ninth Grade Success meeting.

 “We try to keep each discussion under ten minutes,” a staff member tells me.
 “The faster we are, the more students we can discuss before classes start; the more kids we discuss, the more students we help.”

 Every other Wednesday from 7:15 to 8:00 AM, these seven educators work their way through a list of at-risk students, discussing recent academic performance, challenges the student may face, both in the classroom and out, and how they can best offer support in each case.

 As St. Helens’ Ninth Grade Success coach from the Oregon Center for High School Success, I’ve had a front row seat as they built this effort from the ground up over the past several months.
 The burgeoning program – one of many popping up across Oregon – is a groundbreaking approach to helping students succeed throughout high school by focusing like a laser on building strong academic habits and educational support during their freshman year.